devanlai/dapboot/README.md

      DEFS="-DUSB_VID=0x1209 -DUSB_PID=0xCAFE" make

+## USB Vendor, Product, and Interface strings

+To customize the USB vendor, product, and interface strings that DAPBoot reports to the USB host, you may set the macros `USB_VENDOR_STRING`, `USB_PRODUCT_STRING`, and `USB_INTERFACE_STRING`, respectively.
+You can do this by setting the `DEFS` environment variable or including these macros in your board's `config.h`

 ## Licensing
 All contents of the dapboot project are licensed under terms that are compatible with the terms of the GNU Lesser General Public License version 3.